 IDENTITIES – Contemporary Caribbean perspectives

 The Dutch-Caribbean identity cannot be confined to a single location, language, or culture.
-Its diversity is tied up with the colonial and recent histories of the islands.
-Artists Quinsy Gario, Rachel Morón, Kevin Osepa, and quest-curatorSara Blokland provide a critical contemporary perspective on these histories and identities.
-They were inspired by the museum’s collection and archives, among other things.
-Combining existing and new works, they retrace and untangle known and unknown stories about the Dutch colonial relations and contemporary issues concerning identity and representation.
+Its diversity is intertwined with the colonial and recent histories of the islands.
+Artists Quinsy Gario, Rachel Morón, Kevin Osepa, and quest-curator Sara Blokland provide a critical contemporary perspective on these histories and identities.
+They draw inspiration from the museum’s collection and archives, among other sources.
+By combining existing and new works, they trace and unravel both familiar and lesser-known stories about Dutch colonial relations and contemporary issues concerning identity and representation.

-In her work, Rachel Morón reflects on her Jewish-Caribbean family history, which has been shaped by migration, the impact of anti-Semitism, and building a new life in the Caribbean.
-Quinsy Gario combines his own family archives with objects from the museum’s collection to create new ‘historical’ narratives.
-In this way, he reflects on the relationship between institutional and private collections, and the way information is passed on and recorded.
-In the work of
+In her work, Rachel Morón reflects on her Jewish-Caribbean family history, shaped by migration, the impact of anti-Semitism, and the process of building a new life in the Caribbean.
+Quinsy Gario blends his own family archives with objects from the museum’s collection to create new ‘historical’ narratives.
+Through this approach, he contemplates the relationship between institutional and private collections, as well as the transmission and recording of information.
+In Sara Blokland’s work, the spotlight is not on the museum’s collection itself, but on the events that unfold behind the scenes.
+She employs museum props to focus on how museums construct their ‘colonial narratives’.
+Lastly, modern spiritual experiences play a significant role in Kevin Osepa’s work.
+Through his poetic videos and installations, he examines the influence of religion, masculinity, and gender perception in Curaçao and Dutch society.

-Concept, compilation and realization
+.Concept, compilation and realization

 Sara Blokland (curator) /Wereldmuseum